yalmip/yalmip.github.io/_posts/2016-09-30-randomextension.md

 ![Approximated romb]({{ site.url }}/images/approximationromb1.png){: .center-image }

-Of course, this is a silly way to specify the set \\(\left\lvert|v \right\rvert| \leq 1 \\).
-Another alternative old-school YALMIP approach to create this set in a silly way is to create it using the deterministic exact worst-case robust optimization framework, where the dual norm property is automatically derived (leading to a model with ony four linear constraints)
+Of course, this is a silly way to specify the set \\(\left\lvert v \right\rvert \leq 1 \\).
+An alternative old-school YALMIP approach to create this set in a silly way is to create it using the deterministic exact worst-case robust optimization framework, where the dual norm property is automatically derived (leading to a model with ony four linear constraints)

 ````matlab
 Model = [v'*x <= 1, uncertain(-1 <= v <= 1)];